Washington Monument: 20th century

+1990s and 2000s renovations

-The monument underwent an extensive restoration project between the years of 1998 and 2001.
-During this time it was completely covered in scaffolding designed by the American architect Michael Graves (who was also responsible for the interior changes).
-The project included cleaning, repairing and repointing the monument's exterior and interior stonework.
-The stone in publicly accessible interior spaces was encased in glass to prevent vandalism, while new windows with narrower frames were installed (to increase the viewing space).
+The monument underwent an extensive restoration project between 1998 and 2001.
+During this time it was completely covered in scaffolding designed by Michael Graves (who was also responsible for the interior changes).
+The project included cleaning, repairing and repointing the monument's exterior and interior stonework; adding glass encasements around stone in publicly accessible interior spaces to prevent vandalism; and adding windows with narrower frames to increase the viewing space.
 New exhibits celebrating the life of George Washington, and the monument's place in history, were also added.

-A temporary interactive visitor center, dubbed the "Discovery Channel Center" was also constructed during the project.
+A temporary interactive visitor center, dubbed the "Discovery Channel Center", was also constructed during the project.
 The center provided a simulated ride to the top of the monument, and shared information with visitors during phases in which the monument was closed.
 The majority of the project's phases were completed by summer 2000, allowing the monument to reopen July 31, 2000.
 The monument temporarily closed again on December 4, 2000, to allow a new elevator cab to be installed, completing the final phase of the restoration project.
 The new cab included glass windows, allowing visitors to see some of the 194 memorial stones with their inscriptions embedded in the monument's walls.
 The installation of the cab took much longer than anticipated, and the monument did not reopen until February 22, 2002.
 The final cost of the restoration project was $10.5 million.

 On September 7, 2004, the monument closed for a $15 million renovation, which included numerous security upgrades and redesign of the monument grounds by landscape architect Laurie Olin (b.
 1938).
-The renovations were due partly to security concerns following the September 11, 2001 attacks and the start of the War on Terror.
+The renovations were due partly to security concerns following the September 11, 2001 attacks and the start of the war on terror.
 The monument reopened April 1, 2005, while the surrounding grounds remained closed until the landscape was finished later that summer.

-2011 earthquake damage

-On August 23, 2011, the Washington Monument sustained damage during the 5.8 magnitude 2011 Virginia earthquake; over 150 cracks were found in the monument.
-A National Park Service spokesperson reported that inspectors discovered a crack near the top of the structure, and announced that the monument would be closed indefinitely.
-A block in the pyramidion also was partially dislodged, and pieces of stone, stone chips, mortar, and paint chips came free of the monument and "littered" the interior stairs and observation deck.
-The Park Service said it was bringing in two structural engineering firms (Wiss, Janney, Elstner Associates, Inc. and Tipping Mar Associates) with extensive experience in historic buildings and earthquake-damaged structures to assess the monument.